-Analysis (What objective trends do we see based on the data?)
+Analysis (What objective trends do we see based on the data?).
+Please ensure priority learners are included as a focus.

 We noticed in our student learning survey data a markable difference in our learners' beliefs about their learning in literacy compared to numeracy.
 Students in grade 7, 10 and 12 noted that they didn't believe their numeracy skills were improving to the same degree as their literacy skills were improving.
 Based on FSA and Numeracy assessment data and the street data generated from classroom based formative and summative assessments, students are generally less confident and proficient in their numeracy skills.